 What happens to my profit sharing when I quit my job?

-When you quit your job, your profit-sharing plan may be either vested or unvested.
+Your profit-sharing plan may be vested or unvested when you quit your job.
 If it is unvested, the funds in your account will remain the property of your former employer, and you won’t have access to them.
 However, if it is vested, then you can cash out the money or roll over the account into an IRA or another eligible retirement account.
 Before taking action, research any tax implications and fees associated with rolling over or withdrawing money from a profit-sharing plan.

 Can a company deny 401k withdrawal?